Skip to content

 THIS PERSON

-English middle-aged female, reading words has been my favourite skill since I learnt to do it aged four.
+English getting-on-a-bit female, reading words has been my favourite skill since I learnt to do it aged four.
 I like writing words too.

 • Share Icon